Werribee - East

 AreaSearch assessment of residential development drivers sees a low level of activity in Werribee - East, placing the area among the bottom 25% of areas assessed nationally

-In FY-26, commercial approvals totalled $16.7 million, indicating moderate commercial development activity.
-Compared to Greater Melbourne, Werribee - East had significantly less development activity (85.0% below regional average per person), which typically reinforces demand and pricing for existing homes.
-This activity was also under the national average, suggesting an established area with potential planning limitations.
-Recent construction comprised 38.0% standalone homes and 62.0% townhouses or apartments, reflecting a shift from the area's current housing composition (84.0% houses).
+Compared to Greater Melbourne, Werribee - East has significantly less development activity, 85.0% below the regional average per person, which typically reinforces demand and pricing for existing homes.
+Recent construction comprises 38.0% standalone homes and 62.0% townhouses or apartments, reflecting a shift from the area's existing housing composition of 84.0% houses.
 With around 561 people per dwelling approval, Werribee - East indicates a highly mature market.
-Future projections estimate an increase of 3,112 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+Future projections suggest Werribee - East will add 3,109 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development